CBIIT/bento-docs/project-info/Bento-Glossary.md

 # Bento Glossary
-**ALB**: Application Load Balancer - used in the Bento infrastructure to provide access to required resources
+**ALB**: Application Load Balancer - used in the Bento infrastructure to provide access to required resources.

 **AWS**: Amazon Web Services.